True Faith and Allegiance

 True Faith and Allegiance (stylized as Tom Clancy True Faith and Allegiance, Tom Clancy: True Faith and Allegiance, or Tom Clancy's True Faith and Allegiance in the United Kingdom) is a political thriller, written by Mark Greaney and released on December 6, 2016.
+It is his fourth and final solo entry in the Ryanverse, featuring characters created by Tom Clancy.

 In the book, President Jack Ryan and The Campus must contain a massive intelligence breach that has been responsible for a series of terrorist attacks on American military and intelligence personnel.
-True Faith and Allegiance is Greaney's last book in the Jack Ryan series, which is part of the Tom Clancy universe.
-It debuted at number three on the New York Times bestseller list.
+The book debuted at number three on the New York Times bestseller list.

 Plot

 Romanian hacker Alexandru Dalca obtains an old copy of the e-QIP database, which contains personal information on millions of U.S. military and intelligence personnel.
 The Chinese originally hire him to use the stolen information in order to locate U.S. spies in their country.
 However, Dalca uses this treasure trove of information to make a profit by building targeting packages on specific individuals.
 This attracts the attention of Saudi technocrat Sami bin Rashid, who wanted to provoke the United States into a quagmire in the Middle East fighting ISIS, which would then recoup the loss of profit in Saudi oil.

 After making contact with Dalca through the dark web, Bin Rashid meets with ISIS operative Abu Musa al Matari and formulates a plan to attack U.S. military and intelligence personnel, using the targeting packages compiled by Dalca himself, in order to further his plan.
 Al Matari then recruits cleanskins and assigns them into cells to carry out the attacks.
 The video recordings of the assaults are then uploaded to the Islamic State's propaganda site, promoting the terror organization, garnering new followers, and inspiring a series of copycat attacks.

 The intelligence community quickly becomes concerned about the wave of attacks on U.S. intelligence and military personnel, and scramble to find the source.
 President Jack Ryan is then pressured by the media and elements in his own government to deploy troops into the Middle East to battle the Islamic State, but persistently refuses to do so by gathering intelligence, knowing that Islamic State is provoking him.